 Can I Use the Same Visa for Another Event Later?

 If your visa is still valid, you may use it for another short visit.
-But the second event should also be related to the same type of activity.
-You must not stay longer than allowed or do anything outside the visa rules.
-It’s best to double-check your visa terms before planning again.
+The new event should fit the purpose of your original visa and take place within its validity dates.
+You must not overstay or use it for activities outside the visa rules.
+Always double-check your visa terms before making another plan.